e0397123/xDial-Eval/README.md

 ## Zero-shot Inference with Open-source LLMs

-Currently, I included scripts for zero-shot inference with LLama-2, Baichuan-2, Phoenix, and Alpaca.
+Currently, we included scripts for zero-shot inference with LLama-2, Baichuan-2, Phoenix, and Alpaca.
 You can easily adapt the scripts to other open-source LLMs.

 The python scripts can be found in ``zeroshot_inference`` and the shell scripts are in ``scripts/zeroshot_inference``.

 Example execution - ``bash zeroshot_inference/turn/infer_alpaca.sh``.

-## Code for Finetuning Open-source LLMs (Coming Soon)

 ## License
 The code and models in this repository are licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html) for academic and other non-commercial uses.
 For commercial use of the code and models, separate commercial licensing is available.
 Please contact: